IMJLA/Export-Permission/README.md

 ```

 ### -SplitBy
+How to split up the exported files:
-none will generate a single file.
+    none    generate 1 file with all permissions
+    target  generate 1 file per target
-item will generate a file per item.
+    item    generate 1 file per item
-account will generate a file per account.
+    account generate 1 file per account
-all will generate 1 file per item and 1 file per account.
+    all     generate 1 file per target and 1 file per item and 1 file per account and 1 file with all permissions.

 ```yaml
 Type: System.String[]